 To participate in the U-PASS program, you first purchase U-PASS membership at the campus where your primary work or academic major is based.

 You must wait 24 to 48 hours after purchase before you can use your U-PASS on transit.
 U-PASS activation for transit is uploaded onto the readers on buses when they are at the base (i.e. not on the road).
 Train station readers are updated daily.

 3. Tap within 60 days

 To finalize the activation of your U-PASS for use on transit, you must use it for transit service within 60 days of purchase.
-Tapping your card on the ORCA reader updates your chip and finalizes activation of your U-PASS for transit.
-If you do not tap onto transit within 60 days, your U-PASS will not work for transit fare payment and you will need to request reactivation of your U-PASS transit benefit.
+If you do not tap onto transit within 60 days, your U-PASS will not work for transit fare payment.

 Ten transit routes serve the UW Bothell and Cascadia College campus making over 400 stops each week day.
 Timetables are available at campus Transportation Centers in buildings UW1, UW2, the Library, and CC1.
 Most transit routes serving the campus operate from 6 a.m. to 10 p.m. on weekdays.
 For additional information, contact the transit agency operating the preferred route.

 King County Metro, Community Transit, Sound Transit, Kitsap Transit, Everett Transit, Pierce Transit, the Sounder Commuter train, and Light Rail which currently operates between Seattle and Tukwila offer unlimited rides with the U-PASS for students, faculty, and staff at UW Bothell and Cascadia Community College.

 Below, find detailed information on fares and routes: